DeepAndy/automatic-web-navigator/README.md

 ## Notes
 The chromedriver executable path is set to my personal directory for now.
-You will have to change the path in *navigator.py* to get it to work.
+You will have to change the path in *config.ini* to get it to work.

 ## License
 This software is licensed under the MIT license.